The Bankrate promise

 Should I get a personal loan or a balance transfer credit card?

 If you have high-interest debt you desperately need to pay off, you could make a case for a debt consolidation loan or a balance transfer credit card.
 However, both options tend to work best for different situations and for different types of consumers.

 When debt consolidation loans tend to work best

-- People who need to pay down debts over a long period of time, or up to 10 years.
+- People who need to pay down debts over a long period of time.

 - Anyone who wants the security of a fixed interest rate and fixed monthly payment.

 - People who need to stop using credit cards due to the temptation of overspending.

 When balance transfer credit cards tend to work best